 Why Go Now: Spring may have cherry blossoms, but autumn brings with it koyo, or fiery colored leaves.
 Starting late September, you can day trip from Tokyo to Hakone to view the silver-gold waves of pampas grass, while back in the city, mid-October brings the Koizumi Cosmos Festival, when the pink cosmo flowers are in bloom in Show Kinen Park.
 Late November (the peak for fall foliage) is the time to visit Rikugien, the traditional Japanese garden in Tokyo where vibrant leaves are lit up nightly until early December.
 Plus, you can pair a trip here with a visit to Kyoto, an easy train ride away.

-Where to Stay: The Tokyo Edition opened in Fall 2020 and now that the country has reopened, it is finally available to international tourists.
-Inspired by Buddhist temple layouts, this 206-room hotel at the top of the Tokyo World Gate skyscraper uses greenery and wood accents to create a serene retreat in the bustling city.
+Where to Stay: The Tokyo Edition, a 206 room hotel at the top of the Tokyo World Gate skyscraper inspired by Buddhist temple layouts, which uses greenery and wood accents to create a serene retreat in the bustling city.

 An Exotic Hideaway: Maldives